MY COLONOSCOPY EXPERIENCES —PART 1

 While I was trying to decide whether or not to have the test, I heard some real horror stories about colonoscopies.
 They simply weren’t true.
 The actual test was much easier than I ever imagined possible.
 And I’m not a brave person.
 If I can do it, anybody can do it.

 My first colonoscopy convinced me that the test is nothing to be afraid of.
-My second, third, fourth, fifth and sixth colonoscopies reaffirmed this.
-My third and sixth colonoscopies probably saved my life.
+My subsequent colonoscopies reaffirmed this.
+My third, sixth and seventh colonoscopies probably saved my life.
 And my fourth colonoscopy probably also saved my life—but not the way you may have expected.

 So do yourself a favor.
 If your doctor recommends that you have a colonoscopy, say yes.
 If your doctor doesn’t bring up the subject, you bring it up first.
 Ask your doctor what type of colon cancer screening you should have.
 And suppose your doctor already recommended a colonoscopy, and you said “no way”?
 Then do what I did.
 Call your doctor and ask if it would be OK to change your mind and correct a mistake that you made.